roytseng-tw/Detectron.pytorch/README.md

 </div>

-**This code basically follows the architecture in Detectron.** Only part of the functionality is supported.
-Check [Supports](#supports) section for more information.
+**This code follows the implementation architecture of Detectron.** Only part of the functionality is supported.
+Check [this section](#supported-network-modules) for more information.

 With this code, you can...

-1. **Train your mask-rcnn from scratch.**
+1. **Train your model from scratch.**
 2. **Inference using the pretrained weight file (*.pkl) from Detectron.**

-This repository is originaly built on [jwyang/faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch).
+This repository is originally built on [jwyang/faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch).
 However, after many modifications, the structure changes a lot and it's now more similar to [Detectron](https://github.com/facebookresearch/Detectron).
-I on purposely make everything similiar/identical to Detectron, so as to reproduce the result directly from official pretrained weight files.
+I deliberately make everything similar or identical to Detectron's implementation, so as to reproduce the result directly from official pretrained weight files.

 This implementation has the following features: